DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 "!"

 Elven shrine maiden swallowed her breath.
-A human protected one of the foreign gods.
+A human protected one of the sidhes.
 It was something that originally would be unthinkable.
 But hearing Alfreyja's words made her self-consciousness about it.

 "Who would think that a human will be the one to deliver our salvation...
 But, this is the will of the world."

-Foreign god's hero exhaled with certain vigour.
+Sidhe's hero exhaled with certain vigour.

-"All of us among foreign gods.
+"All of us among sidhes.
 We never forget friends and foes, and never shall we forget a debt of our brethren.
 Therefore, human, I can do nothing but to recognize you.
 And that's why..."